Masters of Education in School Counseling at Our Lady of the Lake University

 Upon completion of the program, you’ll become a certified school counselor and pass the TExES (Texas Examinations for Educator Standards) School Counseling Exam*, of which OLLU past graduates boast a 100 percent first time pass rate.

-The 48-credit online M.Ed. degree program can be completed in eight semesters, as long as the recommended schedule is followed.
-The program consists of 12 hours of foundation courses and 36 hours of concentration courses.
+The 60-credit online M.Ed. degree program can be completed in ten semesters, as long as the recommended schedule is followed.
 Students will take six hours per semester (two classes).

 School Counselor Course Descriptions: